SEND Information Report

 - Following assessment, support will be put in place, the amount and type of support will be dependent on the findings of the assessment or from advice from an outside agency.
 Each pupil’s needs are very individual and are treated as thus.

 - A pupil will be assessed following permission from the child’s parent or carer, all findings and reports are shared, the thoughts and feelings of the pupil and parents form a very important part of identifying needs.
 Regular meetings are held in order to review the needs of the pupil.

 - Progress is measured throughout the year through Pupil Progress Meetings.
 Arising from this, interim review meetings for some children will also take place.

 - When a pupil is changing classes within the school they spend time with their new teacher in the term prior to transition.
 Class teachers will share information to ensure a smooth transition takes place, if necessary new equipment or adjustments to the classroom will be made.

 - Secondary schools- our children feed into several of the local secondary schools all of which we have a close working relationship with.
-When required a pupil may have additional visits to the new school or specialist programmes will be put in place to ensure a smooth move and the SEND Manager has good relationships with other local SENCOs at both primary and secondary level
+When required a pupil may have additional visits to the new school or specialist programmes will be put in place to ensure a smooth move and the SENCO has good relationships with other local SENCOs at both primary and secondary level

 The school has policies on the Administration of Medicines and Medical Needs which can be accessed via Policies and Documents.